felipejuan/felipejuan.io/README.md

-It's just Felipejuan.io
+This is my website; I'm a visiting assistant professor at Howard University for the AEA Summer program.

-I'm a PhD candidate at Howard University.
-Please hire me!
+felipejuan.io